-- We use symbols to represent elements and also to represent atoms of that element. - You must memorize the symbols of the first 18 elements! (this is easier than it sounds) - We use subscripts to indicate the number of atoms of that element. - We use superscripts to indicate the net charge (if any) on the entire particle.
+- We use symbols to represent elements and also to represent atoms of that element. - ➤ You must memorize the symbols of the first 18 elements! (this is easier than it sounds) - ► The order of elements goes from the most metal-like element to the least.
+Na before C before H before F, etc (we'll talk more about this later) - We use subscripts to indicate the number of atoms of that element. - Subscripts of 1 are omitted. - Omitted subscripts mean 1. - We use superscripts to indicate the net charge (if any) on the entire particle. - ▶ Superscripts of 0 (charge 0) are omitted. - Omitted superscripts are assumed to mean 0 (no charge).